 Destroying your hair is a fear deeply instilled in us all.
 (I swear, once a week I have a nightmare that my hair has all fallen out from too much bleach.)
 There's a lot of hearsay in the world about what causes hair damage—don't brush it while it's dry!
 Don't brush it while it's wet!
 Don't shampoo ever!
 Shampoo every day!
-Never straighten or color it!
+Never straighten or colour it!
 But one has to wonder what are the actual real worst things you can do to your hair, according to experts.
 We were interested in a literal ranked list of the most damaging hair practices, from least awful to most awful.
 We wanted the pros to give it to us straight.

 But like, what's the worst?
 To find out, we consulted Rez and a few other top hair professionals in the business to put together this definitive ranking of the most damaging things you can do to your hair.